 When my youngest daughter turned five she held up her hand and said she was a “full hand”.
 Minutes later she thought of a funnier line and said “I’m a handful!”
 She was right.
-She’s our families writer/comedian/pot-stirrer.
+She’s our family's writer/comedian/pot-stirrer.
 That makes her an appropriate advisor on anything I write, so her fingerprints (or would it be handprints for this analogy?) are all over this website.

 Fittingly, I’ve titled this list of my favorites as High Fives!